StarPlayrX/bigmac/README.md

 # Big Mac 2.0.2

-## New beta is on construction.
+## New beta is in construction.
 Please hold

 ## What's New:
 * Includes CloneToolX exclusive disk cloning software by Todd Bruss